 Historically branches are seen as transaction channels.
-Today, this view of branches has evolved and continues to evolve.
-Members and potential members like the convenience of brick and mortar, they like the demonstration of fiscal strength and security but the truth is, they rely less on branches for their daily, weekly and monthly transaction business than for new product adoption and problem-solving.
+Today, this view of branches has changed and continues to evolve.
+Members and potential members like the convenience of brick and mortar, they like the demonstration of financial strength and security.
+Still, the truth is, they rely less on branches for their daily, weekly, and monthly transaction business than for new product adoption and problem-solving.

 - Fast, friendly and accurate transactions

 - Helpful, non-judgmental counsel and advice

 Of the four requirements above, only one requires the traditional teller line structure.
 For the other three, the model needs to present more of a conversational, consultative interaction model.

 Another result of the change in how consumers interact with branches is the skill set requirements of the employees at the branch.
 Because branches are not used as often for simple transactions, especially when the branch is not at a SEG location, the number of transactions done in a branch decreases, but the length of the conversations increases as the conversations get more complicated.
 These consumer behaviors result in a more highly trained member service representative that may have been needed in the past.
 The branch employee today needs to be able to listen, diagnose, and prescribe expertly.
 They need to have a broad understanding of all of the products and services the credit union offers and be able to communicate clearly and concisely the features and benefits of each product and service.
 Although they don’t need to be loan underwriters/closers, they need to know the basics of loan underwriting so that they can inform and educate the member on the best course of action or the next steps.
 But even with these added skills and expectations, they still will need to be fast, accurate, and complete with all member transactions.